PTSD Compensation Claim Lawyers | PTSD Payouts Australia

 WorkCover Lump Sum Permanent Impairment

-When your workers compensation claim ends, your work-related injury should be stable and stationary (you are not likely to have further improvement).
-At this time, you can request (and should have) an independent medical examination to determine your DPI (degree of permanent impairment).
-Based on the outcome, you will receive a WPI benefit payment based on your DPI score.
+When a workers compensation claim ends, the work-related injury should be stable and stationary (you are not likely to have further improvement).
+At this time, you will be offered an independent medical examination to determine your DPI (degree of permanent impairment).
+You can the receive a WPI benefit payment based on your DPI score (percent of impairment).

 PTSD Workers Compensation Claim

 Some occupations have a higher incidence of PTSD injury claims due to the nature of their professions, such as medical workers, paramedics, emergency service workers and social workers.
-People working in these roles often make work-related PTSD compensation claims.
+People working in these roles often have a higher rate of work-related PTSD compensation claims.

 Workers compensation claim icon

-The Workers’ Compensation and Rehabilitation Act 2003 (Qld) was changed on May 12, 2021, simplify the psychological injury claims process for emergency workers and first responders.
+The Workers’ Compensation and Rehabilitation Act 2003 (Qld) was changed on May 12, 2021, to simplify the psychological injury claims process for emergency workers and first responders.
 This makes it easier for them to make a PTSD workers’ compensation claim for occupationally acquired injuries.
-First responders are employees and officers of these services: First responders are employees and officers of these services:
+First responders are employees and officers of these services:

 • Queensland Police Service